jonathaneunice/items/README.rst

 -----

-``items`` therefore provides ``Item``, a convenient attribute-accessible ``dict`` subclass, plus helper functions to make working with ``Item`` s.
+``items`` therefore provides ``Item``, a convenient attribute-accessible ``dict`` subclass, plus helper functions.

-``itemize``, for example, helps iterate of a list of dictionaries, as often found in JSON processing: Each record is handed back as an ``Item`` rather than a Python ``dict``.
+``itemize``, for example, helps iterate through a sequence of dictionaries, as often found in JSON processing: Each record is handed back as an ``Item`` rather than a Python ``dict``.